RatJuggler/server-configs-nginx/README.md

 [![Test](https://github.com/ratjuggler/server-configs-nginx/workflows/server/badge.svg)](https://github.com/ratjuggler/server-configs-nginx/actions?query=workflow%3Aserver)

 This fork includes the following additions/changes to the base configs:
-- Optional configuration for header [X-Clacks-Overhead](https://xclacksoverhead.org).
+- Added optional configuration for header *[X-Clacks-Overhead](https://xclacksoverhead.org)*.
-- Optional configuration for X-Powered-By just so that I can put "Raspberry Pi" in it.
+- Added optional configuration for header *X-Powered-By* just so that I can put "Raspberry Pi" in it.
+- Changes to nginx.conf:
+  - Change user from *www-data* to *nginx*.
+  - Reduced worker connections from *8000* to *1024*.
+  - Increase keep-alive timeout from *20s* to *65s*.
+  - Added Google fonts to the CSP:, `font-src 'self' fonts.gstatic.com; style-src 'self' fonts.googleapis.com;`
+  - Removed `upgrade-insecure-requests` from the CSP to allow for localing test without SSL. **Must** be added back when using SSL.

 And now back to the regular README.md...